-This document gives an overview of how the base transformer and computation is implemented, using the NumPy and GPU transformers as examples.
+This section gives an overview of how the base transformer and computation is implemented, using the CPU and GPU transformers as examples.

 The base transformer constructor initializes a set of all computations and results associated with the transformer.
-As computation objects are created, these sets are populated.
+These sets are populated as computation objects are created.
 Additionally the transformer constructor can build a list of passes to run on the op graph when initialization and transformation is executed.

-Specific transformer implementations may use the constructor to initialize code generators (as in the NumPy transformer) or initialize the target device and determine device capabilities (as for the GPU transformer).
+Specific transformer implementations may use the constructor to initialize code generators (as in the CPU transformer) or initialize the target device and determine device capabilities (as for the GPU transformer).

-To create a computation, a user calls the transformer’s
+To create a computation, users call the transformer’s

 computation method.
 This is a relatively lightweight operation that creates a new